fredrikbaberg/webpage/sites/personal/content/en/post/2020-05-27-alpine-proxmox/index.md

 projects: []
 ---

 I always forget how to make Alpine Linux appear properly in Proxmox, with qemu guest agent.
-So here the steps I use are:
+So here are the steps I use are:

 * Enable qemu agent in Proxmox
+* run `rc-update add local default`
-* In Alpine linux, run the following commands:
+* In Alpine linux, create a file called `/etc/local.d/Qemu.start` with content:
-* > apk add qemu-guest-agent
+* > #!/bin/sh
-* Modify /etc/init.d/qemu-guest-agent to port /dev/vport1p1
+* > qemu-ga -d -p /dev/vport1p1
+* Make file executable